estabroo/nf-pkd/README.md

       Amount of time to allow new connections (tcp) or allow packets in general (udp) when this rule has been successfully knocked.

-  'related': <time-in-seconds>,
-      Number of seconds to allow related packets to pass after a connection is established for tcp. default is 0 - no time limit

   'tag': <tag>,
       Sets the tag for this knock key.
 Use different tags for different keys on the same machine.
 This speeds up processing